Raku Keepsake Urn

 Misuto (meaning mist)- Height 180mm, Width/Diameter 130mm Capacity 100mm,approx 0.9ltrs

-These Raku Keepsake Urns are designed to hold part of a person’s ashes – you may want to scatter some and keep some, you may want different members of the family to have some.
+These Raku Keepsake Urns will hold part of a person’s ashes – you may want to scatter some and keep some, you may want different members of the family to have some.
 Should you want a full size urn made in this style by the artist please contact us.
-They are designed so that you can keep some of your loved one’s ashes discreetly at home, as a stunning piece of art.
+Designed so that you can keep some of your loved one’s ashes discreetly at home, as a stunning piece of art.

 Chris has been throwing & firing pots for 40 years.
-His workshop is set in 6 acres of woodland on the banks of the river Tamar.
-Left untouched the land has water meadows and ponds, which has become a haven for the numerous wildlife in the area.
+Set in 6 acres of woodland on the banks of the river Tamar his workshop is in an idyllic setting.
+Left untouched the land has water meadows and ponds.
+This has become a haven for the numerous wildlife in the area.
 The Tamar Valley has a long mining history and the workshop itself stands close to one of these mines.
-Tin, copper and tungsten were once mined here and the whole valley is rich in minerals, some of which are used in Chris’s glaze.
+The whole valley is rich in minerals, Chris uses some of these in his glazes.